kokoichi206/rust-prac/anything/command-line/memo.md

 - You made big strides in this chapter
 - How did that go?
 Swell, I bet!
 - I don't know about you, but I think that's pretty sweet
+- There's only one everything
+- learn how to do the following